dancasmor/A-bio-inspired-hardware-implementation-of-a-analog-spike-based-hippocampus-memory-model/README.md

-# A bio-inspired hardware implementation of a analog spike-based hippocampus memory model
+# A bio-inspired hardware implementation of an analog spike-based hippocampus memory model

 <h2 name="Description">Description</h2>
 <p align="justify">
-Code on which the paper entitled "A bio-inspired hardware implementation of a analog spike-based hippocampus memory modely" is based, sent to a journal and awaiting review.
+Code on which the paper entitled "A bio-inspired hardware implementation of an analog spike-based hippocampus memory modely" is based, sent to a journal and awaiting review.
 </p>
 <p align="justify">
 A fully functional analog spike-based implementation of a memory model bio-inspired on the hippocampus implemented on the <a href="https://ieeexplore.ieee.org/document/8094868">DYNAPSE1</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
 The code is written in Python and makes use of the Samna library and their adaptation for DYNAPSE1 called <a href="https://code.ini.uzh.ch/ncs/libs/dynap-se1">dynap-se1</a>.
 In addition, the necessary scripts to replicate the tests and plots carried out in the paper are included, together with data and plots of the tests.